 The American Legion was founded in 1919 as a war-time veterans organization.
 It was chartered by Congress on this basis.
 Our membership eligibility dates would parallel conflicts, such as the Vietnam War or the Invasion of Panama, but the Legion Act, signed in July 2019, said the United States has been in a state of conflict since Dec.
 7, 1941.
 The federal government now recognizes many service members died for their country in the Cold War and other undeclared periods of conflict.
 Veterans who were honorably discharged but whose service did not fall into the previous war eras now may join The American Legion immediately.

 It’s a membership you purchase with a lump sum that makes you a Paid-Up-For-Life Member of The American Legion.
 Joining the over 195,000 who’ve already become Paid-Up-For-Life Members assures you of all the benefits of American Legion membership for life, with no additional future payment — no matter how much the cost of your benefits may go up.
+You have the option of making payments for one year interest free.

 Based on the experiences of many new members, many times over, this is what happens: You join the Legion.
 You get to know your fellow veterans.
 You get to know the programs.
 In a matter of months, you have great ideas and brainstorm ways to serve veterans and their families, right there along with your local veterans community.
+Your level of involvement is up to you.
+We have members who live, eat, and breath The American Legion to the member who has chosen to be a card carrier.
+But, do remember our strength is our membership numbers when we report and testify to our elected officials on Veteran concerns.

 The American Legion, at its heart, is a way for you to continue the service you did in the military.
-You help your community and fellow vets all while having a good time making difference with people who get you.
+You help your community and fellow veterans all while having a good time making difference with people who get you.

 Yes.
 The cost for a one-year subscription is $20.
 The cost for a two-year subscription is $35.
 Send a check to: